 There are several things that can go wrong with an air conditioner over the course of its lifetime.
 The question that often arises is when to call a technician and what homeowners can do to prevent failure.
 Let’s consider the most common reasons our professionals are called out to assist with AC unit issues, and what your best options are for an effective repair.

-- Fan Motor: Another common failure we see is in the condensing fan motor.
+Another common failure we see is in the condensing fan motor.
 This is the fan located in the air conditioner.
 It endures extremes in temperature throughout the year as it is exposed.
 Despite the elements, the industry has come a long way to develop systems and components that can stand the test of time.
-A typical repair cost for the condensing fan motor runs between $300 and $400 dollars.
+A typical repair cost for the condensing fan motor runs between $300 and $400.

-- Compressor: A third common issue we see is compressor failure.
+A third common issue we see is compressor failure.
 The compressor is like the engine in your car, and it can be very expensive to replace.
 This is why, at Wyckoff Heating & Cooling, we recommend you weigh the options of unit replacement prior to investing in a new compressor.
-As a general rule, if the unit is more than six years old, if the part isn’t covered under warranty or if the unit is using the old style R-22 refrigerant, you be money ahead to purchase a new unit instead of putting money into the old unit.
+As a general rule, if the unit is more than six years old, if the part isn’t covered under warranty or if the unit is using the old style R-22 refrigerant, it would be better to purchase a new unit instead of putting money into the old unit.

 Keep in mind, all of the failures and repairs listed should be addressed by a professional HVAC technician.
 Because you are dealing with high voltage electric and refrigerant, it is not recommended homeowners attempt these repairs for their own safety.
 Refrigerant handlers must also be EPA certified.